The FASA Star Trek Insider; Page 3 of 5 9-26-2024

 • Rules breakdown as many tasks into skills as possible.
 The Communications Skill for an example into Communications Systems Operations (the use of the communications gear) and Communications Systems Technology (the repair of the communications equipment).

-• The skill-based system, uses basic percentile.
-For routine situations, non-crisis non-combat non-critical "basic use" situations, the FASA rules call for as follows: If you have a skill of at least 10 you can succeed normally (for an example, 10 in shuttlecraft pilot meant you could fly the shuttlecraft and land it on a planet with no problem.), For a skill of 9 or less you roll 1d10.
+If you have a skill of at least 10 you can succeed normally (for an example, 10 in shuttlecraft pilot meant you could fly the shuttlecraft and land it on a planet with no problem.), For a skill of 9 or less you roll 1d10.
 You have the option to also roll the percentile dice (2d10); if you roll higher than your skill but 39 or less a "close call" occurs and 40 or greater in a skill is considered professional so no roll is required for routine use.
 Dice modifiers for skill rolls are also provided and are required for use to allow the skill system to work properly.

 FASA Skill Resolution System: